angelmoritz04/angelmoritz04/README.md

 # 💫 About Me:
 Hello!
 I'm Angel, a student in Northeast Kansas.
-I'm currently studying with @TripleTen to launch my career in data analytics.<br><br>
+I'm currently studying with TripleTen to launch my career in data analytics.<br><br>

 ## 💌 Some Fun Facts!
 - I love hot chocolate ☕️, and often make my own at home!